jomjol/neural-network-digital-counter-readout/README.md

 Training and using a neural network to readout the value of a digital counter - example including small node server for demonstration

-The readout is used in a water meter measurement system.
+The readout is used in the [AI-on-the-edge-device](https://github.com/jomjol/AI-on-the-edge-device) project.

+An overview of all training images can be found at [jomjol.github.io/neural-network-digital-counter-readout](https://jomjol.github.io/neural-network-digital-counter-readout).

+# Versions

 ####  16.0.0 New Images (2023-01-13)